 String token

 You can use the Type token only if you have Type representation.
-But that is not the case always.
-Sometimes we need to inject simple string values or simple object literal, where there is no type.
+But that is not always the case.
+Sometimes we must inject simple string values or simple object literal, where there is no type.

 We can use string tokens in such a scenario.